abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 navigate("/mcu");
 ```

-Overall, your `CreateCharacter.js` should look like this:
+Overall, your `CreateCharacter.jsx` should look like this:

 ```jsx
 import React, { useState } from "react";